javierbg/DaMaGed/README.md

 The code structure is initially inspired by that of [Rustendo64](https://github.com/yupferris/rustendo64). [yupferris](https://github.com/yupferris), the author of Rustendo64, decided to stream the development process on Twitch (more info and previous streams on the Rustendo64 repo) and that's what gave me the idea to start this.

-Please, note that I'm a total beginner in Rust.
+Please, note that I'm a total beginner in Rust as well as writing emulators.
 If you have any suggestions, I encourage you to submit an issue/pull request.

 # License